netdata/netdata/collectors/ebpf.plugin/README.md

 #### TCP functions

-This chart demonstrates calls to functions `tcp_sendmsg`, `tcp_cleanup_rbuf` and `tcp_close`, these functions are used to send & receive data and to close connections when `TCP` protocol is used.
+This chart demonstrates calls to functions `tcp_sendmsg`, `tcp_cleanup_rbuf` and `tcp_close`; these functions are used to send & receive data and to close connections when `TCP` protocol is used.

 #### TCP bandwidth

-Like the previous section, this chart also monitors `tcp_sendmsg` and `tcp_cleanup_rbuf` but, instead of showing number of calls, it demonstrates the number of bytes sent and received.
+Like the previous section, this chart also monitors `tcp_sendmsg` and `tcp_cleanup_rbuf` but, instead of showing the number of calls, it demonstrates the number of bytes sent and received.

 #### TCP retransmit